 I am now in the book of Luke and I am paying particular attention to the humanity of Jesus as the outstanding characteristic of this gospel.

-This quote from A. T. Robertson in the International Standard Bible Encyclopedia, “Gospel of Luke” sums up well some general thoughts I am keeping in mind as I read.
+The following quote from A. T. Robertson sums up well some general thoughts I am keeping in mind as I read.
 It particularly touches on, what can be called, the principle of incarnation by highlighting aspects of Luke’s person.

 According to this principle, what the Lord wants to reveal and impart, He does through a human channel.
 However, the human vessel needs to match the content of the ministry that flows through him.
 In this way there is no separation between what one is and what one does.
 Otherwise, we may build up some by what we do, but tear down more by what we are.
 The most important thing in the work is the person.